liuzixiaosz/LanguageTests/Gre/Words/Words.md

 Sex is used by histrionics to prop up their self-esteem and to regulate their **labile** sense of self-worth.

 In general, only one third of health facilities have **potable** water, and just one in four remain linked to the general sewerage system or to a power supply.

-First, is the increase merely **nominal**, or have real commodity prices also been rising?

 Conclusion:Nifedipine could **distend** ophthalmic artery and has similar function on other micro-cerebral vessels.